Tell Us about Your Case, Free Nationwide Consultations

-Every year, nearly $300 billion in taxes are under-reported to the Internal Revenue Service (IRS).
+Every year it is estimated hundreds of billions in tax obligations are underreported and underpaid to the Internal Revenue Service (IRS).

-Whistleblowers that provide specific and credible information about tax fraud or tax underpayments that leads the IRS to recover at least $2 million in unpaid taxes, interest and penalties is entitled to an award of between 15% and 30% of the amount recovered.
+Whistleblowers who provide specific and credible information about tax fraud or tax underpayments that leads the IRS to recover at least $2 million in unpaid taxes, interest and penalties are entitled to an award of between 15% and 30% of the amount recovered.

-Any individual, whether a citizen of the United States or not, can be a whistleblower under the IRS Whistleblower Program.
+Any individual, including non-U.S. citizens, can be a whistleblower under the IRS Whistleblower Program.
 To receive an award, the person wishing to expose the tax violation must meet several conditions to qualify for the program.

 Good IRS whistleblower cases primarily include whistleblowers having insider information and extensive documentation to support their claims.